seaapex/Demo/README.txt

 This is a demo project to show a simplest fully functional rest application

+The primary application server is wildfly-10.0.0.Final.
+Standalone domain can be found in standalone folder.

 This project is built upon a maven archetype of the following:
 Group Id: org.wildfly.archetype
 Artifact Id: wildfly-javaee7-webapp-ear-blank-archetype